 What have you done in the last week, month or even year?

 I know I didn’t for the longest time, I couldn’t.
 I was scared of the facts.

 Facing up to it was painful, it hurt more than anything I’ve ever been endured and it was self-inflicted.

-Like a gunshot to my own ego, I frantically tried to dispel the myths I had constructed to protect myself from my own inadequacies, and there were plenty.
+Like a gunshot to my ego, I frantically tried to dispel the myths I had constructed to protect myself from my inadequacies, and there were plenty.

 I was wasting my one shot at life.

-I realised I lacked passion, direction and commitment.
+I realized I lacked passion, direction, and commitment.

 Everything in life had been easy because it just happened.
 I hadn’t impacted or controlled anything I could have.
 I never pursued the things that truly interested and inspired me.